Lovetocreate1/Git-and-GitHub/README.md

-# Git-and-GitHub
-This is my first Git repository
+# This is my Local Repo
-Author-Lovely Anand